Eliot-hub3065/Getting-and-Cleaning-Data-Project-4/README.md

 # Getting-and-Cleaning-Data-Project-4

-README.md, this file, which provides an overview of the data set and how it was created. tidy_data.txt, which contains the data set.
+README.md, this file, which provides an overview of the data set and how it was created tidy_data.txt, which contains the data set.
 CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data). run_analysis.R, the R script that was used to create the data set (see the Creating the data set section below) Study design

 The source data set that this project was based on was obtained from the Human Activity Recognition Using Smartphones Data Set, which describes how the data was initially collected as follows: